romain-gilliotte/tallysheet-timemachine/README.md

 However, it was actually build as a module in Monitool, and needs to be extracted from the main repo: this library is a complete work in progress.

-- [x] Extract page from background image, reproject it, and crop it to get variable data.
+- [x] Extract page from background image, reproject it, and crop it to get question data.
 - [x] Write README
 - [x] Design public API as doc in the README
 - [x] Move code from monitool as-is